jlong5795/challenge-web/README.md

 - Use React.JS, Redux, and Socket.IO to build a real-time web chat app.
 - Use Redux to store the application's state and process any client-side network requests.
-- Links shared include extracted metadata (page title, image, description, or whatever you want).
+- Links shared in the chat show an extracted metadata preview (page title, image, description/summary, or whatever you want).
-- In the client, show a list of all users who are in the room.
+- In the client, show a list of all users who are logged in to the room.
 - The login can be email only for simplicity.
 - Feel free to use any additional third-party styling or component libraries.